Federal Parent PLUS loans

 How to apply for a Parent PLUS loan

-- The parent/step-parent who is borrowing the loan must login with the Parent FAFSA PIN to start the online application.
+- The parent/step-parent who is borrowing the loan must login with the Parent FSA ID to start the online application.

 - The parent borrower must also complete the Federal Direct Parent PLUS Loan Master Promissory Note (MPN) online at studentloans.gov.